 And oh, yes..

+Be Happy.
+Don’t worry so much..
 Things may seem bad now and again – but the ‘Ying/Yang effect’ has to kick in at some point – hopefully sooner, rather than later, LOL.

-So keep the faith and go for it..
-At least try whatever it is you want to do.
+At least TRY whatever it is you want to do.

-It seems to works for me.
+It seems to work for me.

 That’s why I am still The Jolly German after all these years.“